Cobalt, Ontario: Boomtown

 During 1914 the main mines in operation were the City of Cobalt Mining Company, Combat Comet Mine, Cobalt Lake (who owned the bed and edge of the lake), Cobalt Townsite, Colonial Silver Mine, Coniagas Mine, Crown Reserve Mine, the Drummon Fraction Could, Hargrave, Hudson Bay, Kerr Lake, La Rose Consolidated, Lumsden, McKinley-Darragh-Savage, Meteor, Nipissing, O'Brien, Penn-Canadian, Peterson Lake, Provincial, Seneca-Superior, Silver Bar, Temiskaming, Trethewey, and York-Ontario.

 Mining continued until the 1930s, then slowed to a trickle.
 Activity renewed in the 1950s then slowly dropped off, and since the 1980s, there have been no operating mines in the area.
-By the 1960s, the area had produced over 420 million ounces of silver.
+By the 1980s, the area had produced between 405 and 420 million ounces of silver.
+By the 1970s, over 20,000 tonnes(t) of cobalt, 7000 t of nickel and 2000 t of copper were produced throughout the 85 year history of the Cobalt mining camp, with production peaking in 1911.
 One mill still operated in the area in 2017, and exploration for diamonds and other minerals was ongoing.

 The silver mines of Cobalt, and the prospectors and miners who discovered them and worked them, left an indelible mark on Canadian history, and the town is known as the birthplace of hard rock mining in Canada.
 The ore in Cobalt was close to surface, so men with limited experience could prospect, begin mining, and then hone their skills as the mines went deeper.
 Those who learned their trade in Cobalt moved north, discovering gold in Kirkland Lake and Timmins and further afield in Canada and around the world.
 Cobalt mining was done with the use of wheelbarrows, pickaxes, hand steel and dynamite.